The construction industry had a really rough ride throughout the recession and fleet operations suffered as a result…

 There is a lot of interesting thinking going around such as the increasing use of mobile technology to meet regulatory compliance and report defects.

-Additionally, there is a growing recognition in the sector about the need for better management of risk, both in terms of reducing the likelihood of incidents, driver safety and getting vehicles back on the road faster when accidents do occur.
+Additionally, there is a growing recognition in the sector about the need for better management of fleet risk, both in terms of reducing the likelihood of incidents, driver safety and getting vehicles back on the road faster when accidents do occur.

 When you consider how to improve your construction fleet, the first thing to do is understand the makeup of your fleet, including: